RAMIMASTER11/AloneOS-Project/README.md

 # Using my code or scratch sprites
 You can use my code and scratch sprites (that's the literal reason why its here on github) but you have to credit me if you do
 # Making a distro
-if you want to make an Alone OS distro you have to mention that its an Alone OS distro/Alone OS based Operating system,but also include which release its based on and if you update the distro to match with the latest release of Alone OS include it
+if you want to make an Alone OS distro you have to
+- mention that its an Alone OS distro/Alone OS based Operating system
+- include which release its based on and if you update the distro to match with the latest release of Alone OS include it
 # KOnsole
 KOnsole is the "terminal" of Alone OS,when you make your own distro,remember to update the branding in the terminal in places like "screenfetch"
 # Warning! : KOnsole is PC only for now,its yet not compatible with mobile systems without a physical keyboard